The Electronic Structure of the Hydrogen Molecule: A Tutorial Exercise in Classical and Quantum Computation: Theoretical Background

 where $\mathbf{H}$ is the matrix representation of the Hamiltonian with elements

 The correlation energy $E_c$ is then the difference between the exact energy $\mathcal{E}$ and the Hartree--Fock energy $E$,

 However, determinants are not the only basis in which $\Psi$ can be expanded.
-Unlike determinants, configuration state functions (CSF)\cite{helgaker2014molecular} are eigenfunctions of the total spin squared operator,
+Unlike determinants, configuration state functions (CSF)\cite{helgaker2014molecular} are eigenfunctions of the total spin squared operator and can be represented as a sum of $N_C$ determinants,

 where $D_I$ are fixed coefficients and $\Theta$ is a CSF.
-For a given spin sublevel, there are in fact fewer CSFs than there are determinants.
-Using CSFs instead of determinants may change how many basis states have large coefficients in the FCI expansion, as does rotating the orbitals between occupied and virtual spaces.
+For a given spin sublevel, there are in fact usually fewer CSFs than there are determinants.
+Using CSFs instead of determinants may change how many basis states have large coefficients in the FCI expansion, as does rotating the orbitals between occupied and virtual spaces.\cite{izsak2023measuring} If $N_\Theta$ is the number of CSFs in an FCI expansion, then in practice this means that $N_\Theta\leq N_\Phi$.
+In the closed shell case, the issue does not arise because the closed shell RHF determinant is already a CSF and that covers many important chemical cases, including most organic compounds.
+The use of CSFs is especially advantageous for open-shell systems where the difference between $N_\Theta$ and $N_\Phi$ can be quite substantial apart from high spin cases where the CSF is again a single determinant.
+The ROHF approach starts, when possible,\cite{izsak2023measuring} from a single CSF rather than a single determinant as it is done in the UHF approach.
+It should also be noted that the more wide-spread use of CSFs is hindered by the fact that the ROHF equations can be difficult to converge in some cases and in correlation methods they are quite difficult to implement for popular methods like coupled cluster theory.